rafamel/ts-project/README.md

 ## Known issues

 * **Git hooks on Windows:** There's currently an issue with [`husky`'s](https://github.com/typicode/husky) `stdin` support on Windows.
 As interactivity on hooks was only available on `husky@1.3.0`, that version is locked on `package.json`.
 However, if [you experience hooks hanging on Windows](https://github.com/typicode/husky/issues/431), you should update husky's version to disable `stdin` support [until another solution is available.](https://github.com/typicode/husky/issues/442)
-* **Spellcheck:** [`markdown-spellcheck`](https://github.com/lukeapage/node-markdown-spellcheck) fails to parse certain markdown files.
-The project is now mostly unmaintained, so it will be switched for another tool in the near future.